EC528-Fall-2025/CNFS-Interposer/csi-nfs-kata/README.md

-# CSI Driver For NFS mount in Kata container (unfinished)
+# CSI Driver For NFS using Kata containers (unfinished)
-This directory contains the source files that have to be changed and added in the NFS CSI driver repo so that the CSI driver mounts the NFS server in a Kata container instead of on the node.
+This directory contains the source files that have to be changed in the NFS CSI driver repo so that the CSI driver mounts the NFS server in a Kata container instead of on the node.
+Start by cloning the [NFS CSI driver repo](https://github.com/kubernetes-csi/csi-driver-nfs).
 The export path out of the Kata container to the consuming pod is not yet implemented.
-The mount in the kata container requires changes to the node service of the CSI driver which runs as a daemonset on every node in the cluster.
+The mount inside the kata container requires changes to the node service of the CSI driver which runs as a daemonset on every node in the cluster.
 The node pod contains multiple containers which communicate with one another and the kubelet over Unix domain sockets.
-Kata containers cannot communicate over Unix domain sockets so running this pod with the kata-runtime so that the mount happens in a Kata container will cause the node-driver registrar sidecar to lose contact with the nfs plugin.
+Kata containers cannot communicate over Unix domain sockets so running this pod with the kata-runtime will cause the node-driver registrar sidecar to lose contact with the nfs plugin.
 As long as a vm boundary is being crossed, this will remain an issue.
 So we keep the node deployment intact and instead modify the code that runs in the CSI driver to call the Kubernetes API to create a Kata pod on the node.
 The Kata pod has a runtime script that mounts the NFS server with the arguments passed from the CSI driver.